 While shooting, hold the camera firmly and steadily.
-If the continuous shots are very misaligned due to camera shake, etc., they may not align properly in the final image.
+In this mode, three shots are aligned and merged into a single image.
+However, if there is significant misalignment in any of the three shots due to camera shake, they may not align properly in the final image.

 - Flash cannot be used.
-In low light, the AF-assist beam will be emitted (p.98). - See the cautions on page 74.
+In low light, the AF-assist beam will be emitted (p.101). - See the cautions on page 75.